WhalleyT/PICPL/README.md

 GPU accelerated combinatorial peptide library peptide scanning

 ## Installation
-A zip file of the executables can be downloaded from the "releases" tab and under the assets.
+A zip file of the executables can be downloaded from the RELEASES tab and under the ASSETS.

 ## Usage